Hembree History, Family Crest & Coats of Arms

 Early Notables of the Hembree family (pre 1700)

-Another 17 words (1 lines of text) are included under the topic Early Hembree Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Hembree Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Hembrees to arrive in North America: